LeeOtts/Ender3v2-Klipper-Configs/README.md

 # Klipper Configuration Files for a Modified Ender 3 V2 Printer

 Welcome to the repository that houses meticulously crafted configuration files for a modified Ender 3 V2 printer, complete with the Sprite Pro Extruder, CR Touch, and a 4.2.7 silent board.
+Due to popular demand I added a config file for a 4.2.2 board.
 These configuration files are specifically designed to empower you with unrivaled control and precision.

 ## Overview